 Emergency services personnel from WA Police, Department of Environment and Conservation, the Shire of Toodyay, the Department of Child Protection and Western Power are working with FESA.

 Firefighters have saved homes in the area but some homes have been lost.
 Powerlines and fences are down.

-At first light a structural assessment team will arrive in Toodyay to begin assessing homes affected by the fire.
-A tree felling team will also begin clearing trees from roads and make the area safe.
+At first light a structural assessment team arrived in Toodyay to begin assessing homes affected by the fire.
+A tree felling team has also begun clearing trees from roads and making the area safe.

 Motorists should avoid the area.
 Further clarification should be sought from WA Police or Main Roads WA on 138 138.